crackerFactory64/cookie-stand/notes.md

-Run your Lighthouse Accessibility report looking for a score between 65-80.
-Make adjustments as needed.
-Add a screenshot of your score to your README.md.

 Anywhere you have repeated chunks of code, apply some DRY principles.
 Generally, once some chunk of code is appearing for a 3rd time or so, that's when you want to consider refactoring.

 Validate your html through HTML5 validation.